-Arkansas Methodist Medical Center has provided jobs for more than 500 people from our area with payroll and fringe benefits of over $28.1 million, purchased products and services totaling near $20 million per year and provided $16 million in uncompensated patient care.
+During the 2015 fiscal year, Arkansas Methodist Medical Center provided jobs for more than 600 people from our area with payroll and fringe benefits of over $28 million, purchased products and services totaling near $20 million per year and provided $9.5 million in uncompensated patient care.
 Although these are a small portion of the benefits that are generated through the medical center, it does give a semblance of the impact that AMMC has on Northeast Arkansas and Southeast Missouri.

 Chambers of Commerce and Economic Developers estimate that the dollars that a business generates through their employee payroll and through the purchase of goods and services, rolls over as many as six to nine times within a community.
 Considering the above information, we will let you do the math to draw your own conclusions as to the impact AMMC has on our community.

 To access Arkansas Methodist Medical Center's Community Health Needs Assessment, click here.